fa201/my-calculix/README.md

 Configuration files for CGX start up and a few macro to set isometric views.
 Check Read_me.txt files for information and renaming instructions.

+## Help
+Two HTML files helps to reach CCX and CGX HTML files:
+- ccx_extract.html: link to HTML keywords for CCX documentation.
+- cgx_quick_reference.html: link to HTML keywords for CGX documentation.
+Each HTML file should be copied to the CCX or CGX HTML documentation folder

 ## Tutorials
 HTML files gathering mainly Youtube tutorials for:
 - Finite Element Method